top of page

 10 underrated sci-fi movies

 We have a long list ahead, so let’s jump into it, from oldest to newest.
-I’ll try not to give spoilers.
+I’ll try not to give any spoilers.

 D.A.R.Y.L (1985)